 This course examines the history of nursing research, research methods and processes, and the relationship between theory development and research.
 Topics include analysis of research applications and preparation of research reports.
-(Fall/Spring) Prerequisites: Admission into the BSN Program.
+(Fall/Spring) Class: 3 credits (45 contact hours).
+Prerequisites: Admission into the BSN Program and Completion of all pre-core and lower-level courses.